alxnik/py8583/README.md

 <ul>struct</ul>
 <ul>enum34 (for python &lt; 3.4)</ul>
 </li>
-This paragraph will eventually have some basic/quick examples too
+This paragraph will eventually have some basic/quick examples too.
+Until then, please have a look at the IsoHost.py file which contains a simple server which waits for ISO messages, parses them and replies in a hardcoded manner.

 <br/>
 <h4>License:</h4>
 All the work is licensed under LGPL 2.1.
 Since LGPL is not very python focused, as the copyright holder, my intentions